meh430/RedditWall/README.md

 ## Features in Progress/Planned Features
 - Ability to specify a download path in settings
-- Randomly chosen wallpaper from list of favorites that refreshes at a specified interval
 - Setting for only allowing downloads when connected to wifi
 - GIF support.
 Be able to set GIFs as wallpaper